cran-task-views/OfficialStatistics/OfficialStatistics2.md

     models.
 Variance estimation for means, totals and ratios can be done either by Taylor linearization or resampling (BRR, jackkife, bootstrap or user-defined).
 - `r pkg("robsurvey")` provides functions for the computation of robust (outlier-resistant) estimators of finite population characteristics (means, totals, ratios, regression, etc.) using weight reduction, trimming, winsorization and M-estimation.
-The package complements package `r pkg("survey")`.
+The package complements `r pkg("survey")`.
-- `r pkg("surveysd")` offers calibration, bootstrap and error estimation for complex surveys (incl. desings with rotational desings).
+- `r pkg("surveysd")` offers calibration, bootstrap and error estimation for complex surveys (incl. designs with rotational designs).

 - `r pkg("gustave")` provides a toolkit for analytical variance estimation in survey sampling.